hoodiehq-archive/documentation/techdocs/concepts/index.md

 The Hoodie Admin Interface has access to the [List of Hoodie Modules]() and you can add new Modules at any time.

 See the [Hoodie Application Admin Interface]() for further details.

-## Open Source

-[The source code for Hoodie is available on GitHub](http://github.com/hoodiehq) under the Apache License 2.0.